CAREER HIGHLIGHTS AND SKILLS

 the Performing Arts.

 AWARDS AND HONORS

-•2010 Outstanding Service Award, Louisiana Support Enforcement Assn.
+•2010 Hearing Officer of the Year, Louisiana Support Enforcement Assn.
 (LSEA)

 •President, Louisiana Hearing Officers' Association (LaHOA)